IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

     ```
     **Limitations:**</br>
     The resulting pointcloud is projected using a pinhole camera model so FOV << 180 Deg is a hard limitation for the virtual device. </br>
-    Few other notes to bear in mind for appearance:
+    A Few additional notes to bear in mind for appearance:
     -	Areas in the virtual device's FOV that are not covered by actual devices create empty spaces in the image.
     -	Try to maintain the same width-height ratio for color and depth images.